 For employees who are at increased risk because of a disability or health condition, you may request a reasonable accommodation.
 A reasonable accommodation may include working from home, a leave of absence, or a different form of PPE.
 Employers cannot retaliate against an employee for having requested a reasonable accommodation for a disability or health condition.

 If you have been exposed to someone with Covid-19 or contracted Covid-19, you may need to take time off of work to quarantine or recover.
 California law provides for a minimum of 3 days (or 24 hours) of paid sick leave per year for employees who have worked for the same employer for at least 30 days.
 Some employees are also entitled to 12 weeks of protected, unpaid leave for their own serious medical condition pursuant to the Family Medical Leave Act and California Family Rights Act.
-To qualify, the employer must have 50 or more employees within 75 miles of the employee’s workplace and the employee must have been employed for more than one year and worked at least 1,250 hours in the preceding 12 months.
-Additionally, the Families First Coronavirus Response Act (FFCRA) provides two additional weeks of paid sick days at full pay, up to $511 per day, to care for yourself because of quarantine or illness related to Covid-19.
-The FFCRA only applies to employers who have less than 500 employees and is only in effect through December 31, 2020.
+To qualify, the employer must have 50 or more employees within 75 miles of the employee’s workplace under FMLA or 5 or more employees under CFRA.
+Additionally, the employee must have been employed for more than one year and worked at least 1,250 hours in the preceding 12 months.

 Finally, employees who are terminated or forced to quit their job because of the unsafe conditions or the employer’s failure to accommodate a disability or health condition can collect unemployment insurance.
 Additionally, the employer may be legally responsible for the employee’s lost wages and employment benefits and any emotional distress that results from the job loss.